SoarGroup/SoarGroup.github.io/docs/soar_manual/04_ProceduralKnowledgeLearning.md

 number of results.
 All of the newly created results become the basis of the chunk’s actions.

-### Backtracing and the Three Types of Analysis Performed
+### Backtracing

-When learning a new rule, EBC performs a dependency analysis of the productions that fired in a substate – a process called backtracing.
+When learning a new rule, EBBS performs a dependency analysis of the productions that fired in a substate – a process called backtracing.
 Backtracing works as follows.
-For each instantiated production that creates a subgoal result, backtracing examines the explanation trace to determine which working memory elements matched each condition.
+For each instantiated production that creates a subgoal result, backtracing examines the behavior trace to determine which working memory elements matched each condition.
 If the working memory element is local to the substate, then backtracing recursively examines the instantiation that created that condition’s matched working memory element.
 Thus, backtracing traces backwards through all rules that fired and created working memory elements that were used to produce a result.

-If an instantiation being backtraced through tested a selected operator, EBC will backtrace through each instantiation that created a preference in that operator’s relevant operator selection knowledge set.
+If an instantiation being backtraced through tested a selected operator, EBBS will backtrace through each instantiation that created a preference in that operator’s relevant operator selection knowledge set.
 This behavior is off by default and can be enabled with [`chunk add-osk on`](../reference/cli/cmd_chunk.md).

-Multiple components of EBC perform their work during backtracing: operationality analysis, identity analysis and constraint tracking.
+Multiple components of EBBS perform their work during backtracing: dependency analysis, identity graph manipulation and constraint collection.
 The following sections will discuss what aspects of the agent’s problem-solving are analyzed during backtracing.

-#### Operationality Analysis
+#### Dependency Analysis

 The traditional core function of chunking’s backtracing is to determine which conditions in the working memory trace tested working memory elements accessible to the superstate.
 These conditions will form the left-hand side of the rule.

-The determination of which conditions to include is analogous to the concept of operationality in explanation-based techniques.
-In classic EBL literature, operationality is typically defined as nodes in the explanation trace that are "efficiently calculatable".
-In terms of Soar’s problem-state computational model, operationality can be defined as any condition that tests knowledge linked to a superstate.

-As EBC is backtracing through rules that fired in a substate, it collects all of these operational conditions.
-Once the entire explanation trace is traversed, the operationality analysis will have determined exactly what superstate knowledge was tested during the process of creating a result, which it then uses as the basis for the left-hand side of the newly learned rule.

 Note: Soar 9.6.0’s explanation-based approach has led to one key change to Soar’s operationality analysis.
 In previous versions of chunking, chunking would never add two conditions to a chunk that matched the same superstate working memory element.
 This made sense because chunking was based on a generalization of the working memory trace.
 More than one condition that tested the same WME would be redundant.
-Explanation-based chunking, though, learns based on the reasoning within the original hand-written rules.
-Since the reasoning behind each of the two conditions may be different even if they matched the same WME, EBC must always add both conditions.
+Explanation-based behavior summarization, though, learns based on the reasoning within the original hand-written rules.
+Since the reasoning behind each of the two conditions may be different even if they matched the same WME, EBBS must always add both conditions.
 (Note that there are some exceptions.
 See [chunk singletons](../reference/cli/cmd_chunk.md#user-singletons) on superstate singletons and user singletons.)